-This means that for every one unit of energy it consumes, 95% of it is converted into heat.
+This means that for every unit of energy, it consumes, 95% of it is converted into heat.
 For a heat pump, this number is usually anywhere from 200% to 300% as long as the outside temperature remains fairly mild.
 Even if the weather does drop below freezing, a heat pump will generally always be more efficient than a furnace.
 The only exception is when the temperature starts getting down closer to 0 degrees Fahrenheit.

 The Impact of Florida’s Hot, Humid Weather on Your AC

-Considering that temperatures can rise well above 70 degrees Fahrenheit even during the winter, it’s not surprising that many Florida homeowners end up using their air conditioner throughout most of the year.
+Considering that temperatures can rise well above 70 degrees Fahrenheit even during the winter, it’s not surprising that many Florida homeowners end up using their air conditioners throughout most of the year.
 The average American runs their air conditioner for just over 1,000 hours per year.
 However, this assumes that you only run your AC for 12 hours a day three months out of the year, which obviously isn’t the case when you live in a hot climate.
 For people in Florida, it is not uncommon to have the AC run for 2,000 to 3,000 hours a year or more.

 All of this extra use obviously increases the wear and tear on your air conditioner and can result in increased repairs and a much shorter lifespan.
 Making sure to have your cooling system professionally maintained at least once a year can help to lessen these issues.
 Nonetheless, all of that added use will still catch up with the unit eventually.